Funded education and training programs

 • keep studying, even if you’ve completed 510 hours (the previous limit) until you reach vocational English

-Yarraville Community Centre as a Learning for Employment partner, provides a range of flexible learning options including full time, part-time and evening classes.
+Yarraville Community Centre as a Learning for Employment (LfE) partner, provides a range of flexible learning options including full time, part-time and evening classes.

 For more information on AMEP click here.